 Each light strip connects in parallel with other light strips by design in most light sets.

 Choosing a great LED light strip set

-Car LED light strip sets like this popular one from Amazon that I've tested are a great deal for the money and offer a lot of options including color-changing, a remote, and pulsing with your music.
+Car LED light strip sets like No products found. are a great deal for the money and offer a lot of options including color-changing, a remote, and pulsing with your music.